birdandhike.com logo

 Other Names: Athel tree

-Plant Form: Evergreen tree with a a rounded or irregular, spreading crown of many heavy, stout branches and long, drooping twigs.
+Plant Form: Evergreen tree with a rounded or irregular, spreading crown of many heavy, stout branches and long, drooping twigs.

 Height: 30-60 feet.